Boladek/Bank-app-backend/README.md

 # Bank-app-backend

-A banking app where people can deposit and send money
+A banking app where people can deposit and withdraw money

 ## Setup